-The Independent Schools Association (ISA) is the registered charity that represents the Heads of over 580 of the UK’s best independent schools.
+The Independent Schools Association (ISA) is the registered charity that represents the Heads of 651 of the UK’s best independent schools.
 We provide our Members and their staff with a wide range of membership services, including high quality training courses and conferences, networking opportunities, advice and support, and we actively pursue our charitable objectives by supporting a wide range of charities.

 Founded in 1878, ISA is one of the oldest of the organisations for the heads of independent schools.
 We are proud of our reputation for offering warmth and professional, practical advice, and are delighted to offer an expanding range of benefits for our Members, including the provision of up-to-date information and legal advice, regional support, value-for-money training and competing opportunities for pupils.
 The Association is governed by the: